Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Experiment

 \subsection{Model Comparison (RQ1)}

 To verify the effectiveness of our proposed DKMD, we chose the following state-of-the-art methods on multimodal dialog systems as baselines. \begin{itemize} \item \textbf{MHRED}~\cite{DBLP:conf/aaai/SahaKS18}.
-This is the first work on the multimodal \mbox{task-oriented} dialog systems, which consists of a hierarchical encoder and a GRU-based decoder.
-The hierarchical encoder contains two levels of the gated recurrent units~(GRU)~\cite{DBLP:journals/corr/ChungGCB14}, corresponding to encode the utterance and the context, respectively.
-Notably, it neglects the knowledge base and the semantic relation in the multimodal context. \item \textbf{KHRED}.
+This is the first work on the \mbox{task-oriented} multimodal dialog systems, which consists of a hierarchical encoder and a decoder.
+The hierarchical encoder contains two levels of the gated recurrent units (GRU)~\cite{DBLP:journals/corr/ChungGCB14}, corresponding to encode the utterance and the context, respectively, while the decoder utilizes GRU to generate the response.
+Notably, this baseline does not take the knowledge base and the semantic relation hidden in the multimodal context into consideration. \item \textbf{KHRED}.
 Considering the vital role of knowledge in multimodal task-oriented dialog systems, we designed this baseline by incorporating the knowledge into MHRED~\cite{DBLP:conf/aaai/SahaKS18}.
-To be specific, following the knowledge integration way~\cite{DBLP:journals/tip/NieJWWT21}, we utilized the memory network to encode the attribute knowledge, and fed the knowledge representation into the \mbox{GRU-based} decoder to generate text responses. \item \textbf{LARCH}~\cite{DBLP:journals/tip/NieJWWT21} designs a hierarchical graph-based neural network to model the semantic relation in the given multimodal context, where each word, image, sentence, utterance, dialog pair, and the entire session are treated as nodes.
-Similar to KHRED, it also integrates the attribute knowledge via the memory network and adopts the GRU-based decoder for response generation. \item \textbf{MATE}~\cite{DBLP:conf/mm/LiaoM0HC18} introduces the Transformer network~\cite{DBLP:journals/corr/VaswaniSPUJGKP17} to capture the context semantic relation~(\emph{i.e.,} semantic dependencies) between the textual context and the visual context, and devises the Transformer-based decoder to generate the text response.
-Notably, it neglects the attribute knowledge. \item \textbf{UMD}~\cite{DBLP:conf/sigir/CuiWSHXN19} adopts the common multimodal hierarchical encoder-decoder model.
-In particular, it designs a hierarchy-aware tree encoder to learn the \mbox{attribute-level} visual representation, and devises the multimodal factorized bilinear pooling layer to model the semantic relation hidden in the multimodal context.
-Notably, the attribute knowledge stimulates the visual representation learning. \item \textbf{TREASURE}~\cite{DBLP:conf/mm/ZhangLGLWN21} introduces an attribute-enhanced textual encoder, which can adaptively focus on attribute-related keywords and obtain the utterance representation.
-Besides, this baseline designs a sparse graph attention network to learn the semantic relation and adaptively aggregate the context information.
-Notably, this method utilizes attribute-related keywords to enhance the textual representation learning. \end{itemize}
+To be specific, following the knowledge integration way~\cite{DBLP:journals/tip/NieJWWT21}, we utilized the memory network to encode the attribute knowledge, and fed the knowledge representation into the \mbox{GRU-based} decoder to generate text responses. \item \textbf{LARCH}~\cite{DBLP:journals/tip/NieJWWT21} {\mbox{blue}designs a multimodal hierarchical \mbox{graph-based} neural network to model the semantic relation in the given multimodal dialog context, where each word, image, sentence, utterance, dialog pair, and the entire session are treated as nodes.
+Similar to KHRED, it also integrates the attribute knowledge via a knowledge memory network and adopts the GRU-based decoder for response generation.} \item \textbf{MATE}~\cite{DBLP:conf/mm/LiaoM0HC18} introduces the Transformer network~\cite{DBLP:journals/corr/VaswaniSPUJGKP17} to capture the context semantic relation~(\emph{i.e.,} semantic dependencies) between the textual context and the visual context, and devises the Transformer-based decoder to generate the text response. {Although MATE resorts to the original Transformer network, the model parameters are randomly initialized using a Gaussian distribution, which are not pretrained.} Notably, it overlooks the knowledge selection from both the textual and visual perspectives.